-Why the 9 to 5 was making me sick: Part 2 of Why I Quit my Career
+The 9 to 5 Was Making Me Sick: Why I Quit my Career

-But I’m not sick sick, I don’t have a terrible disease like cancer.
 Realistically I can take part in life nearly as much as everyone else, something I truly am grateful for.
-But in way this makes accepting that I’m just not well enough to work a career even harder for myself.
+But in way, this makes accepting that I’m just not well enough to work a career even harder for myself.

 I have a number of chronic health conditions.
 Not so bad individually, but when placed together I just can’t cope with life very well.